gregecmaregec/gregecmaregec.github.io/_projects/transformer.md

 <br>

 LLMs output sentences that normally do not show up to the user all at once, but rather one token after another.
-This is due to the way the LLMs operate – they choose between tokens based on probabilities established in the training stage, and output the next token only when the sequence of previous tokens has been established – creating a stream of responses.
+This is due to the way the LLMs operate – they choose between tokens based on probability weights obtained in the training stage, and output the next token only when the sequence of previous tokens has been established – creating a stream of responses.

 <div class="caption">
     LLMs output tokens based on probabilities obtained in the training stage.